spacetelescope/astrogrism/docs/index.rst

 Hubble and James Webb Space Telescope grism reduction pipelines and analysis functions into a unified ecosystem.
-Currently, the Astrogrism makes the geometric transform framework used by JWST available for the HST WFC3 IR and UVIS grisms, as well as the HST ACS grism.
+Currently, the Astrogrism makes the geometric transform framework used by JWST available for use with the HST WFC3 IR and UVIS grisms, as well as the HST ACS grism.

 Using Astrogrism